 See also my blog below – ‘Engineering Convergence through Mediation – Can we put the Genie back into the bottle?’

-3rd Principle of Humanitarian Mediation – Exploratory talks to identify elements of a bespoke process
+3rd Principle of Negotiating Political Order – Exploratory talks to identify elements of a bespoke process

 ‘Only when we can fully participate in a democratic process will armed struggle become obsolete, and only then will the conflict between us end.’